JumaJuiceTime/CairnHack/adventures/conversions/prison-of-the-hated-pretender.md

 ## Stat Blocks

 ### The Hated Pretender
-6 HP, 1 Armor, 15 STR, 8 DEX, 12 WIL, claw x2 (d6+d6)
+6 HP, 1 Armor, 15 STR, 8 AGL, 12 PRS, claw x2 (d6+d6)
 - Undead: Immune to charms, sleep, and mind affecting spells.
 - Immune to mundane weapons.
 Only damaged by magic, silver, fire, and acid.
 - If body is not completely destroyed, rises again the next morning.

 ### Phantasms of Vengeance
-3 HP, 3 Armor, 8 STR, 6 DEX, 15 WIL, touch (d4, ignores armor)
+3 HP, 3 Armor, 8 STR, 6 AGL, 15 PRS, touch (d4, ignores armor)
 - Only corporeal in bright light.
 Avoids darkness, which causes them to disappear completely.
 - Unstable in dim light; they have 0 armor and check Morale every time any of their group dies.

 ## Rooms

 ### Area 1: The Face of the Tower
-- **Climbing:** Climbing the tree and tower needs a DEX save if the climber doesn’t have an appropriate background or tool.
+- **Climbing:** Climbing the tree and tower needs a AGL save if the climber doesn’t have an appropriate background or tool.

 ### Area 10: Crypt
 ***Important:*** Only modified or re-statted items are mentioned here.
 There are additional items in the adventure not mentioned here.